Desmond Heeley: Awards

 Heeley has won three Tony Awards.
-He was notably the first designer to win Tony Awards for both sets and costumes for the same production with his work on the Royal National Theatre production of Rosencrantz and Guildenstern are Dead in 1968.
+He was notably the first designer to win Tony Awards for both sets and costumes for the same production with his work on the Royal National Theatre production of Rosencrantz and Guildenstern Are Dead in 1968.
 His third Tony Award win was for the costumes for The Importance of Being Earnest in 2011.

+In 1994, he received the TDF/Irene Sharaff Lifetime Achievement Award (now known as the TDF/Irene Sharaff Award for Sustained Excellence in Costume Design) and was the first person after the award's namesake to receive it.

+In 2013, he received The Robert L. B. Tobin Award for Sustained Excellence in Theatrical Design, as well as the USITT Distinguished Achievement Award for his work in costume and scenic design.
+His USITT award was the first time the Institute gave both awards to one designer.